 A Rwandan Folk Tale

-The stories from The Skin of Lions are taken from their personal experiences, traditional folk tales or unique creative imaginations.
+The stories from The Skin of Lions are taken from their personal experiences, traditional folk tales, or unique creative imaginations.
 The children range in age from ten to nineteen and tell tales for all generations.
-They share their words from a thousand-year-old oral tradition and speak for all those that have been silenced.

 The Skin of Lions by AHIKIRIJE Jean Bosco (Age 17)